RustMagazine/rustmagazine/content/issue-3/understand-unsafe-rust.md

 In Rust, pay special attention to situations that may lead to undefined behavior:

-1. Data races: Data races occur when multiple threads access the same memory location simultaneously, and at least one thread is performing a write operation.
+1.  **Data races**: Data races occur when multiple threads access the same memory location simultaneously, and at least one thread is performing a write operation.
 Rust's ownership system and borrow checker prevent most data races at compile time, but in Unsafe Rust, developers need to be extra careful to avoid data races.
-2. Invalid pointer dereferencing: Dereferencing an invalid pointer (e.g., a null pointer, a pointer to freed memory) leads to undefined behavior.
+2.  **Invalid pointer dereferencing**: Dereferencing an invalid pointer (e.g., a null pointer, a pointer to freed memory) leads to undefined behavior.
-3. Integer overflow: In some cases, integer overflow (e.g., integer addition, subtraction, multiplication, etc.) may cause unexpected program situations.
+3.  **Integer overflow**: In some cases, integer overflow (e.g., integer addition, subtraction, multiplication, etc.) may cause unexpected program situations.
 Rust enables integer overflow checks by default in debug mode, **but in Release mode, integer overflow behavior is defined**, see [RFC 0560](https://rust-lang.github.io/rfcs/0560-integer-overflow.html).
-4. Accessing uninitialized memory: Accessing uninitialized memory leads to undefined behavior.
+4.  **Accessing uninitialized memory**: Accessing uninitialized memory leads to undefined behavior.
 This includes reading or writing uninitialized memory or passing uninitialized memory to external functions.
-5. Incorrect type casting: Forcing a pointer of one type to be converted to a pointer of another type and then dereferencing it may lead to undefined behavior.
+5.  **Incorrect type casting**: Forcing a pointer of one type to be converted to a pointer of another type and then dereferencing it may lead to undefined behavior.
 This usually occurs in Unsafe Rust code and requires special attention to ensure type conversion is safe.

 In summary, when using Unsafe Rust, developers need to pay special attention to maintaining safety invariants and validity invariants to avoid Unsound and undefined behavior.
 We call Unsafe Rust code that strictly follows these principles **Unsafe safety abstractions**.
 They can be considered Safe, allowing for low-level operations and performance optimization while maintaining overall safety.

 ## Examples from the standard library

-### `Vec<T>`
+### Vec\<T\>

 The `push` method in the `Vec<T>` type in the standard library is a typical example of an Unsafe safety abstraction.
 The following code is a simplified implementation of this method: